newrelic/helm-charts/charts/agent-control/README.md

 Options that can be defined globally include `affinity`, `nodeSelector`, `tolerations`, `proxy` and others.
 The full list can be found at
 [user's guide of the common library](https://github.com/newrelic/helm-charts/blob/master/library/common-library/README.md).

+## Flux Integration

+Agent Control leverages [Flux](https://github.com/fluxcd/flux2) custom resources to automate the deployment of New Relic agents.
+This chart includes Flux as a dependency by default, eliminating the need for separate installation.

+### Using an Existing Flux Installation

+To use an existing Flux setup, disable the default installation by setting `flux2.enabled` to `false` in your values.
+Ensure your existing Flux installation meets the following requirements:

+- Agent control is compatible with **Flux Versions**: 2.3.x, 2.4.x, or 2.5.x.
+- **CRDs Required**:
+  - `source.toolkit.fluxcd.io/v1` for HelmRepository
+  - `helm.toolkit.fluxcd.io/v2` for HelmRelease
+- **Namespace Access**: Must be configured to watch resources in the `newrelic` namespace, or the namespace where Agent Control is deployed.

 ## Test custom agentTypes

 In order to test custom agentTypes is possible to leverage `extraVolumeMounts` and `extraVolumes` once you have created the configMap in the namespace.